-by protected characteristics, as well as those who currently do not access services.We we worksCommunication is identified as a potential barrier to participation.
-The Communications Plan recognises the diverse make up of Edinburgh's population and ways to ensure every effort is made to promote and support participation during engagement, consultation and Disate continued service delivery after strategy adoption.We we works on recognises the UVE we our strategy adoptionA critical ambition of the service is to ensure that the continued engagement and dialogue with service users to understand key successes and with non-service users to identify gaps in provision is maintained throughout the delivery period of the strategy.We we works on recognises the UVE we our strategy space with service users
+by protected characteristics, as well as those who currently do not access services.

+Communication is identified as a potential barrier to participation.
+The Communications Plan recognises the diverse make up of Edinburgh's population and ways to ensure every effort is made to promote and support participation during engagement, consultation and continued service delivery after strategy adoption.
+A critical ambition of the service is to ensure that the continued engagement and dialogue with service users to understand key successes and with non-service users to identify gaps in provision is maintained throughout the delivery period of the strategy.

 We will undertake workshops with groups on request.

 We will be working with our staff networks to ensure that we cover Disability, LGBTQ+, Women's and BAME groups and get feedback.

 We are very keen to speak to people who currently do not connect with our service to find out why this is the case and what we can do to remove any perceived or actual barriers to use or to make it more accessible.

 Environment and Sustainability Affected Populations Positive All citizens Library services are located at the heart of the 20- minute neighbourhood ambition providing services for local communities.
 The engagement and future consultation to support the development of a new Future Libraries strategy and potential changes to service delivery will focus on how the service can better meet the needs of the population.
 Therefore, the engagement seeks to identify if more joined up service delivery and co-location of appropriate services may assist to further reduce the need for communities to travel creating more carbon neutral access to services.
-The library service contributes to wider environmental sustainability as a direct consequence of lending free resources, reducing the need for ongoing purchasing and discarding of items, therefore improving service provision and increasing numbers of people who choose to borrow books and use resources rather than buy them.
-Negative Service delivery requires continued access to adequate utilities to ensure appropriate levels of heat and light.
-This also supports core activity delivery e.g. warm and welcoming spaces.
-Power is also a requirement to support continued access to ICT provisions where demand may involve additional activity and access to resources.
-All citizens but those living in poverty particularly affected.
+The library service contributes to wider environmental sustainability as a direct consequence of lending free resources, reducing the need for ongoing purchasing and discarding of items, therefore improving service provision and increasing numbers of people who additional activity and access to resources.